-No. This is a very common misconception.
-Filing for bankruptcy does not mean that you have to give up all of your assets.
-In Chapter 7 bankruptcy, the amount of property you can keep is determined by your bankruptcy exemptions.
+No. Filing for bankruptcy doesn’t mean you have to give up all of your assets.
+In Chapter 7, bankruptcy exemptions determine the amount of property you can keep.
 Each state (and the federal system) has its own unique set of exemptions.
-As a result, how much property you can protect depends on the exemption laws of your state.
-But an overwhelming majority of Chapter 7 bankruptcies are "no asset" cases, meaning there were no assets that could be sold to repay creditors.
+An overwhelming majority of Chapter 7 bankruptcies are "no asset" cases—the trustee can’t sell any assets to repay creditors.

 As discussed, if you file for Chapter 13 bankruptcy, you get to keep all of your property.
 But you must pay an amount equal to the value of your nonexempt assets to your unsecured creditors in your repayment plan.

 The answer depends on the value of the car and whether you have a car loan.
-Almost all states allow debtors to exempt a certain amount of equity in their motor vehicle.
-If the equity in your car is covered by your motor vehicle exemption (or other applicable exemptions), the trustee can't take your car.
+Almost all states allow debtors to exempt a certain amount of equity in their motor vehicles.
+If your motor vehicle exemption covers the equity in your car (or another applicable exemption, such as a wildcard exemption), the trustee won’t be able to take your car.
 If you have a car loan, it will be treated as a secured debt in your bankruptcy.
-This means that if you want to keep your car, you have to continue making your regular payments. if you default on your car loan, your lender has the right to repossess the car regardless of your bankruptcy discharge.
+So if you want to keep your car, you have to continue making your regular payments.
+If you default on your car loan, your lender has the right to repossess the vehicle regardless of your bankruptcy discharge.

 If your car payment is too high, you may be able to reduce your monthly obligation through Chapter 13 bankruptcy.
-If certain conditions are met, you can reduce your loan balance and interest rate through a cramdown in a Chapter 13.
-But even if you don't qualify for a cramdown, you may be able to reduce your monthly payments by paying the car off through your repayment plan and stretching out the payments over a longer period.
-(See, How a Bankruptcy Cramdown Can Reduce Your Car Payments.)
+If certain conditions are met, you can reduce your loan balance and interest rate through a cramdown in Chapter 13.
+But even if you don't qualify for a cramdown, you may be able to reduce your monthly payments by paying the car off through your repayment plan and stretching out the payments over a more extended period.
+Find out how a bankruptcy cramdown can reduce your car payment.

 Most states also have a homestead exemption that protects a certain amount of equity in your principal residence.
 If your equity is above the exemption amount, then you may still be able to file for Chapter 13 bankruptcy and keep your home.
 Chapter 13 also allows you to catch up on any missed mortgage payments through your plan.

-Equity in rental or investment properties is not covered by the homestead exemption.
+The homestead exemption does not cover equity in rental or investment properties.
 As a result, if you want to keep your properties, Chapter 13 is likely a better choice.
 If you are upside down on those properties, the trustee will not go after them because there is no value to the bankruptcy estate.
-But a Chapter 13 may allow you to cramdown your rental or investment property mortgages if they exceed the value of the property.
+But Chapter 13 might allow you to cramdown your rental or investment property mortgages if they exceed the property's value.

-In general, yes most legitimate retirement accounts are protected in bankruptcy.
-But if you take the money out of your retirement account prior to filing your case or if it is not a proper retirement account, then the trustee may be able to go after that money.
+In general, yes.
+Many retirement accounts are protected in bankruptcy.
+But if you take the money out of your retirement account before filing your case or if it is not a proper retirement account, then the trustee may be able to go after that money.

-If the bank will be a creditor in your case (for example if you have a credit card issued by your bank), then it may be a good idea to take the money out and open an account with a different bank.
-If your bank is a creditor, it may try to freeze your accounts or go after your money.
+If the bank is a creditor in your case (for example, if you have a credit card issued by your bank), then it may be a good idea to take the money out and open an account with a different bank.
+If your bank is a creditor, it may try to freeze your funds or go after your money.

 The most common debts that are discharged in bankruptcy are credit card debt, personal loans, payday or cash advance loans, and medical bills.
-Bankruptcy also discharges your personal liability on secured debts such as your mortgage or car loan but it does not eliminate the lender's lien on your property (the bank retains the right to foreclose on or repossess the property).
+Bankruptcy also discharges your liability on secured debts such as your mortgage or car loan.
+Still, it does not eliminate the lender's lien on your property (the bank retains the right to foreclose on or repossess the property).

 Certain obligations (called priority debts) can't be discharged through bankruptcy.
 The most common examples of priority debts include alimony, child support, and recent tax debts.
-Student loans are not considered priority debts but they are also nondischargeable (except in very rare circumstances).
+Student loans are not considered priority debts, but they are also nondischargeable (except in infrequent circumstances).

 The answer varies from person to person.
 But keep in mind that once you receive a Chapter 7 discharge, you must wait eight years before you can file another Chapter 7 case.
 As a result, bankruptcy should be reserved for when you need it most.

 Tax debts that are older than three years may be discharged if certain conditions are met.
-In general, you must also have filed your returns at least two years prior to the bankruptcy.
+In general, you must also have filed your returns at least two years before the bankruptcy.
 But you must satisfy many requirements before a tax debt will be deemed dischargeable.
-The laws and conditions regarding tax debt discharge can be extremely complex.
-As a result, consider talking to a knowledgeable bankruptcy attorney in your area prior to filing your case.
+The laws and conditions regarding tax debt discharge can be extremely complicated.
+As a result, consider talking to a knowledgeable bankruptcy attorney in your area before filing your case.

-In general, student loans can only be discharged in very rare circumstances.
-If you can prove that repayment of the debt would be an undue hardship on you, then it may be discharged.
-However, this is extremely difficult to prove and almost never done successfully.
+In general, student loans can only be discharged in infrequent circumstances.
+If you can prove that the debt repayment would be an undue hardship on you, then it may be discharged.
+However, this is extremely difficult to prove and rarely done successfully.
 You may have a better chance of discharging student loans if you have become permanently disabled and will never be able to work again.